awsdocs/amazon-efs-user-guide/doc_source/accessing-fs-nfs-permissions.md

 ### Turn Off the ID Mapper<a name="accessing-fs-nfs-permissions-id-mapper"></a>

 The NFS utilities in the operating system include a daemon called an ID Mapper that manages mapping between user names and IDs\.
 In Amazon Linux, the daemon is called `rpc.idmapd` and on Ubuntu is called `idmapd`\.
 It translates user and group IDs into names, and vice versa\.
 However, Amazon EFS deals only with numeric IDs\.
-We recommend you turn this process off on your EC2 instances \(on Amazon Linux the mapper is usually disabled, in which case don't enable the ID mapper\), as shown following:
+We recommend that you turn this process off on your EC2 instances\.
+On Amazon Linux, the ID mapper is usually disabled, and if it is don't enable it\.
+To turn off the ID mapper, use the commands shown following\.

 ```
 $  service rpcidmapd status